indyhall/groupbuzz-slack-webhook/README.md

 1. Change all Markdown links to Slack's [linking to URLs](https://api.slack.com/docs/message-formatting#linking_to_urls) format.
 2. Change all GB marked up bold `**text**` to single asterisk Markdown [bold](https://get.slack.help/hc/en-us/articles/202288908-how-can-i-add-formatting-to-my-messages-) `*text*`.
+3. Change &, <, > to Slack's [escaped characters](https://api.slack.com/docs/message-formatting#how_to_escape_characters) equivalents.
+TBD - This may or may not apply to URLs in links.

 #### Truncation